AdguardTeam/AdguardBrowserExtension/README.md

 <a id="dev-linter"></a>
 ### Linter
-Despite our code my not currently comply with new style configuration, please, setup `eslint` in your editor to follow up with it `.eslintrc`
+Despite our code may not currently comply with new style configuration, please, setup `eslint` in your editor to follow up with it `.eslintrc`

 <a id="dev-localizations"></a>